The 2025 International Design Forum offered an overview of the treatment of industrial designs across the globe.

 - Enforcement at the border: Insights into U.S. Customs and Border Protection and designs

-This program is hosted by the USPTO’s Global Intellectual Property Academy, a unit of the USPTO’s Office of Policy and International Affairs (OPIA).
+This program was hosted by the USPTO’s Global Intellectual Property Academy, a unit of the USPTO’s Office of Policy and International Affairs (OPIA).
 The office advises the administration and other federal government departments and agencies on domestic and certain international IP legal and policy issues.
 It also provides technical assistance and training on IP-related matters to U.S. stakeholders and both U.S. and foreign government officials.

 Agenda